This Chinese EV company swaps batteries instead of waiting for them to charge

 If you buy an electric car from Nio, the Shanghai-based automaker often cited as the Chinese version of Tesla, you can now choose to buy it without a battery.

 The company offers a “battery-as-a-service” option partly as a way to help consumers save money on the purchase price of its luxury cars.
-“One of the biggest barriers to the purchase of an EV is the cost,” says Joanne Yamani, Nio’s director of communications.
+“One of the biggest barriers to the purchase of an EV is the cost,” says JoAnn Yamani, Nio’s director of communications.
 “We’ve seen electric vehicles range anywhere from $10,000 to $70,000 more than your standard internal combustion engine vehicle, and that’s simply because the cost of the battery is so expensive.”

 Instead of paying for the battery in the cost of the vehicle, customers can pay for a monthly subscription to a service, roughly comparable to the cost of buying gas for an old-fashioned car.
 Whenever someone needs more power, they back the car into one of the company’s garages, and a machine automatically installs a freshly-charged battery.
 “Your depleted battery is popped out, and a refreshed, fully charged battery is popped in within three minutes,” she says.
 “And then you can just drive off.
 You don’t have to worry about sitting around waiting for your car to charge up.”